 What Happens to Your Plants & Landscaping in Winter

-After spending endless hours on planting and landscaping this past summer, it’s finally time for winter to come along and allow you to relax for the season.
-While having a long break from yard work is great, have you ever thought about what happens to your plants and landscaping in winter?
-We have come up with not only a list of things that happen to your plants and landscaping in winter but things you can do to help winterize your yard.
+After spending endless hours on planting and landscaping, it’s time for winter to come and allow you to relax.
+While a break from yard work is great, have you thought about what happens to plants and landscaping?
+We came up with a list of things that happen to your plants and landscaping in winter and how to winterize your yard.

 Plants and Landscaping in Winter